gautierenaud/gocards/documentation/README.md

     * all collections section
     * section by deck/tags? ("regroupments")
 * import/export
-    * through cli
     * through interface (drag and drop file)
     * display cards from a set and click on the one we have
+    * preview on import (so we can fix the set/art of the card before committing)
 * image with specific language
-* card counts
-* card modifiers (foils, special treatment, ...)
+* card counts (probably figure out the modifiers first)
 * upload custom images (signed cards, proxy, ...)
+    * change image of existing card
 * background
     * like the cards are on a desk
     * like the cards are in a binder
 * support flip cards
+* local first app -> download the images for the future
+* zoom level
+* fix image retrieval -> "Reprieve" has image of "Graceful Reprieve"
+* order
+    * by set + card number in the set, name, ...
+* add custom tag on each card (and list by tags)
+    * cards in decks, cards in specific decks, ...
+* deck's history

+## Done

+* all collection.
+* import cards (through cli first)
 * display: round the edges of the cards

-## Done